Spoke 22 - Tav | |||||||

 And it came to pass after these things, that God did tempt Abraham, and said unto him, Abraham: and he said, Behold, here I am.
 And he said, Take now thy son, thine only son Isaac, whom thou lovest, and get thee into the land of Moriah; and offer him there for a burnt offering upon one of the mountains which I will tell thee of.
 Genesis 22 As we have repeatedly seen elsewhere, the chapter structure of various books of the Bible such as Genesis, Isaiah, Matthew Revelation closely coheres with the pattern of the Canon.
 This is nowhere more evident than here in Genesis 22 which contains the first occurrence of two fundamentally important root words in the Bible:

-These are cognate with the Aleph-theme words Ahavah (, Love) and Echad (, One) - discussed at length in The Unity Holograph - which naturally integrates with their debut occurring in Genesis on Spoke 1.
-The finer resolution manifests in the chapter structure of Genssis.
-The First ( - God - Genesis) and Last ( - Cross - Chapter 22) come together here in Genesis 22 with the debut of these two roots in conjunction with a father’s sacrifice of his only son.
-This is the essence of the Gospel, encoded in perfect harmony with the overall structure of the Canon, familiar to all who have received the knowledge of God: For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+words Ahavah ( The finer resolution manifests in the chapter structure of Genssis.
+The First ( This is the essence of the Gospel, encoded in perfect harmony with the overall structure of the Canon, familiar to all who have received the knowledge of God: For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 Yet there is more.
 The pattern of the Genesis 22 prophecy links strongly to the crucifixion of the Lord Jesus Christ on multiple points:

 | |||||||

 My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring? … For dogs have compassed me: the assembly of the wicked have inclosed me: they pierced my hands and my feet.
 Psalm 22 The reality of prophecy and of the divine inspiration of Scripture is no where more clearly displayed than in the Psalms where the crucifixion of the Lord Jesus Christ is foretold in Psalm 22, the Psalm of the Cross.
 Every theme of the Bible is united here in this sacred passage which God indexed so carefully, and so obviously, with the Number 22.
 Every aspect of Christ’s sufferings is seen in this Psalm, and His separation from the Father when He bore our sins is heard in the cry, “My God, my God, why hast thou forsaken me?”
 He, the King of Glory, willingly became “a worm”, “a reproach of men, and despised of the people” so that we who were lost might find grace and forgiveness through His sacrifice.
 This is what the Bible is all about.
 It is the axis of the Wheel.
 In Johns description of the Cross, we read (John 19:30): After this, Jesus knowing that all things were now accomplished, that the scripture might be fulfilled, saith, I thirst.
 Now there was set a vessel full of vinegar: and they filled a spunge with vinegar, and put it upon hyssop, and put it to his mouth.
 When Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost.
 Just as Tav completes the alphabet, so Jesus completes His work upon the cross with the words “It is finished.”
 All four gospel relate vinegar with the death of Christ.
 The receiving of vinegar was the sign that marked the time of the death of Jesus.
-We have the identity: Vinegar (, ozos) = 400 = Tav ()
+We have the identity: Vinegar (

 | |||||||